antononcube/Raku-Graph/README-work.md

 - The central entity is the `Graph` class.
 - `Graph` is as generic as possible.
-  - Meaning it is directed graphs.
+  - Meaning it is for directed graphs.
   - Undirected graphs are represented as directed graphs.
     - I.e. with twice as many edges than necessary.
   - The current graph representation is with hash-of-hashes, (`adjacency-list`), that keeps from-to-weight relationships.
     - For example, `$g.adjacency-list<1><2>` gives the weight of the edge connecting vertex "1" to vertex "2".
   - The vertexes are only strings.
-    - Not a "strong" design decision.
+    - Not a "hard" design decision.
     - More general vertexes can be imitated (in the future) with vertex tags.
       - This is related to having (in Raku) sparse matrices with named rows and columns.
 - Since I know Mathematica / Wolfram Language (WL) very well, many of the method names and signatures are